paezha/University-AI-Panel/README.md

 ## What are LLMs?

-To understand why many organizations have decided to spend considerable resources considering the adoption and responsible use of AI, it is essential to have a working understanding of what AI does differently from other tools.
+To understand why many organizations have decided to spend considerable resources considering the adoption and responsible use of GenAI, it is essential to have a working understanding of what AI does differently from other tools.

+GenAIs are ({IBM} 2021).
 Large Language Models are models composed of multiple layers of neural networks trained on *very* large amounts of textual data ({IBM} 2023).

 <!--
 IBM uses a dataset called Project CodeNet Dataset, which is sourced from two online judge web sites, AIZU Online Judge and AtCoder. https://research.ibm.com/blog/codenet-ai-neurips-2021 According to IBM "[the] end goal of CodeNet is to enable developers to create systems that can modernize existing codebases, as well as fix errors and security vulnerabilities in code."